charles-owen/curriculum-scripts/bin/README.txt

-Example files to put in binary path.
-Set the path in curriculum-scripts.sh to point to this content.
+    Example  files to pn binary path.
+Set the path in curriculum-scripts.sh to point to this content.ut i